Doug Flament

-Doug Flament is an American politician currently serving in the Montana House of Representatives from Montana's 29th district.
+Doug Flament is an American politician who served in the Montana House of Representatives from Montana's 29th district.
 He was appointed to the seat after incumbent Republican Dan Bartel was appointed to the Montana Senate.
 He was selected to replace Bartel and was sworn in on December 14, 2021.
+He resigned on January 10, 2023 due to health issues.